Iustin-Margarit/Agregator-personalizat-de-stiri/memory/tasks/active_context.md

   - Implemented logic to save user category preferences and update their profile.
   - Added middleware to redirect new, un-onboarded users to the `/onboarding` page.
 - Marked all tasks in Epic 2 as complete in `tasks_plan.md`.
-- Added Task 1.10 to `tasks_plan.md` to address the critical npm audit vulnerability.
+- **Resolved Security Vulnerability (Task 1.10 - 2025-06-30):** Verified that no security vulnerabilities currently exist in the project. npm audit reports 0 vulnerabilities.

 ## Next Steps:
-- **Address Critical Security Vulnerability (Task 1.10):** Prioritize running `npm audit fix --force` and verifying its impact.
 - **Begin Core News Feed Epic (Epic 3):** Start work on the "Core News Feed Experience" epic.
 The first task is **Task 3.1: Set up the data ingestion pipeline.**